losvedir/genserver_cheatsheet/README.md

 iex> GenServer.call(pid, :foo)
 ```

 When you write a GenServer, you define callbacks that "listen for" all the calls that you expect.
+Those callbacks then get invoked when another process does a `Genserver.call/2` in that format.

 ```elixir
 defmodule MyGenServer do